Photobacterium damselae (Vibrio damsela)

 Resistant to oxacillin.
 Variable sensivity to vibriostatic agent O/129.

 Subsp. damselae: causes skin ulcers in fish Chromis punctipinnis.
-Opportunistic pathogen capable of causing disease in a variety of
+It is an opportunistic pathogen capable of causing disease in a

-Subsp. piscicida: can be extremely virulent for fish (pasteurellosis); isolated from diseased fish (
+Subsp. piscicida: can be extremely virulent for fish (pasteurellosis); isolated from diseased fish (Seriola quinqueradiata, Sparus

 aurata, Dicentrarchus labrax